leosncz/titan/README.md

 - Automatic texture cache
 - GUI

-## Currently working on :
+## Currently working on (top is prioritized) :
+- TitanScripting to enable users exporting their game using TitanEngine (priority)
+- Defered shading
 - Physics system
-- PBR
 - SSAO
 - Infinite number of shadows
 - Dynamic light frustrum
-- TitanScripting to enable users exporting their game using TitanEngine

 ## Build
 In order to use & build the project with this library, you must install the following libraries :